SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Thanks Rarity, I hope so too," Fluttershy said with a smile.

-"do you want to get back to practicing?"
+"Do you want to get back to practicing?"
 Rarity asked.

 Fluttershy answered, "Yes."